Forgotten Realms: 1990–2000

 The original gray boxed set was revised in 1993 to update it to AD&D 2nd edition, with the release of a new Forgotten Realms Campaign Setting boxed set containing three books (A Grand Tour of the Realms, Running the Realms, and Shadowdale) and various "monster supplements".
 Additional material for the setting was released steadily throughout the 1990s.
 Forgotten Realms novels, such as the Legacy of the Drow series, the first three books of The Elminster Series, and numerous anthologies were also released throughout the 1990s, which led to the setting being hailed as one of the most successful shared fantasy universes of the 1990s.
 By the first quarter of 1996, TSR had published sixty-four novels set in the Forgotten Realms out of the 242 novels set in AD&D worlds.
 These novels in turn sparked interest in role-playing by new gamers.

 Numerous Forgotten Realms video games were released between 1990 and 2000.
-The Eye of the Beholder PC game was released in 1990, which was followed by two sequels: the first in 1991, and the second in 1992.
-All three games were re-released for DOS on a single disk in 1995.
-Another 1991 release was Neverwinter Nights on America Online, the first graphical Massively Multiplayer Online Role-Playing Game (MMORPG).
+Eye of the Beholder for MS-DOS was released in 1990, which was followed by two sequels: the first in 1991, and the second in 1992.
+All three games were re-released for MS-DOS compatible operating systems on a single disk in 1995.
+Another 1991 release was Neverwinter Nights on America Online, the first graphical massively multiplayer online role-playing game (MMORPG).
 In 1998, Baldur's Gate, the first in a line of popular role-playing video games developed by BioWare and "considered by most pundits as the hands-down best PC roleplaying game ever", was released.
 The game was followed by a sequel, Baldur's Gate II: Shadows of Amn, in 2000 and Icewind Dale, a separate game that utilized the same game engine as Baldur's Gate.
 Pool of Radiance: Ruins of Myth Drannor was released in 2001.
 Several popular Forgotten Realms characters such as Drizzt Do'Urden and Elminster made minor appearances in these games.